K3 metrics from little string theory: Wall crossing and the metric

 Another important observation is that a non-renormalization theorem protects the $\zeta=0$ complex structure -- which may be identified with that of the 4d gauge theory's torus fibration -- from instanton corrections \cite{sw:3d}.
 So, for any $\gamma\in \hat\Gamma_u$ the asymptotics of $\X_\gamma$ are such that $\lim_{\zeta\to 0} \X_\gamma(\zeta) / \X_\gamma^{\rm sf}(\zeta)$ exists and is real.
 This implies that the holomorphic 2-form in complex structure $\zeta=0$ may be identified with that of the semi-flat limit after a fiberwise diffeomorphism \cite{GMN:walls}.

 These properties of $\X(\zeta)$, plus the semi-flat asymptotics \be \X_\gamma = \X_\gamma^{\rm sf}(1 + \Oo(e^{-const\cdot R})) \ee in regions bounded away from $\B^{\rm sing}$, turn out to completely determine the functions \cite{garza:singular2}.
 They also imply that \eqref{eq:darboux} gives a holomorphic symplectic form on $\M'_\zeta$.
 (For example, \eqref{eq:sfAsymp} implies that for large enough $R$, the holomorphic symplectic form is non-degenerate -- that is, its kernel is the $2r$-complex-dimensional subspace of the $4r$-complex-dimensional $T_\CC \M'_\zeta$ consisting of anti-holomorphic tangent vectors.)
 In order to determine $\X(\zeta)$ from these constraints, \cite{GMN:walls} showed that these constraints determine a family of Riemann-Hilbert problems on $\PP^1$ parametrized by the moduli $u\in \B'$ and parameters of the compactified little string theory (including $R$), which we collectively denote by $\Pp$, whose solution is the $\X_\gamma$.
 They then showed that the solution to this Riemann-Hilbert problem satisfies the following integral equation:\footnote{In passing from \eqref{eq:TBA} to \eqref{eq:TBA2}, we are forced to define $\ell_{\gamma'}(u)$ for $\gamma'\in \hat\Gamma_u \backslash \hat\Gamma'_u$.
 We can do so as in \eqref{eq:ell}.
-Equivalently, we can notice that for each $\gamma'$ that contributes to \eqref{eq:TBA2} there exists an $n\ge 1$ such that $n|\gamma'$ and $\gamma'/n\in \hat\Gamma'_u$; we can then define $\ell_{\gamma'}(u) = \ell_{\gamma'/n}(u)$, since the latter expression is independent of $n$.}\textsuperscript{,}\footnote{This is a form of the Thermodynamic Bethe Ansatz \cite{zamolodchikov:TBA}.}\textsuperscript{,}\footnote{It is shown in \S5.6 of \cite{GMN:walls} that this equation allows one to obtain the first few terms in the Laurent series of $\log\X_\gamma$ about $\zeta=0$.
+Equivalently, we can notice that for each $\gamma'$ that contributes to \eqref{eq:TBA2} there exists an $n\ge 1$ such that $n|\gamma'$ and $\gamma'/n\in \hat\Gamma'_u$; we can then define $\ell_{\gamma'}(u) = \ell_{\gamma'/n}(u)$, since the latter expression is independent of $n$.}\textsuperscript{,}\footnote{This is a form of the Thermodynamic Bethe Ansatz \cite{zamolodchikov:TBA}.
+The relationship between the TBA and instanton corrections to moduli spaces was investigated in \cite{alexandrov:TBA}.}\textsuperscript{,}\footnote{It is shown in \S5.6 of \cite{GMN:walls} that this equation allows one to obtain the first few terms in the Laurent series of $\log\X_\gamma$ about $\zeta=0$.
 In tandem with \eqref{eq:holoSymp} and \eqref{eq:darboux}, this yields explicit expressions for the triplet $\omega_\alpha$ of symplectic forms in terms of $\X_\gamma$.}